intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

 The `IBackgroundTaskService` type is defined in the [IntelligentPlant.BackgroundTasks](https://www.nuget.org/packages/IntelligentPlant.BackgroundTasks/) package, which is transitively referenced by the [IntelligentPlant.AppStoreConnect.Adapter](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter/) package.

-Next, we must provide implementations for the abstract `StartAsync` and `StopAsync` methods:
+Next, we must provide implementations for the abstract `StartAsync` and `StopAsync` methods, that are called when the adapter is started and stopped respectively:

 ```csharp
 protected override Task StartAsync(CancellationToken cancellationToken) {